TiDev00/Data_Structures_and_Algorithms/README.md

-# Algorithmic Toolbox by University of California San Diego & HSE University
+### Algorithmic Toolbox by University of California San Diego & HSE University

+These projects are part of the first course included in the coursera Data Structures and Algorithms Specialization